jhornitzky/Innovatia/README.txt

 INNOVATIA README
 v1.0 22/2/2011

-These directories contain the code of the innoworks project.
+These directories contain the code of the innovatia project.
 For more info on Innoworks and open innovation head to http://innovatia.org to get a better perspective on how innovation works!

 PARTS--------------------------------------------------------